 Exercise #3: Lateral Shuffle

-Start with both feet outside the ladder.
+Start with both feet outside the ladder for this option from the agility ladder workout routine list.
 Step into the ladder with both feet and then out to the other side.
 As the last foot comes out of the ladder, tap it lightly on the ground and then straight into the next rung.
 Continue down your ladder.

 Workout #3: Agility Ladder Drills for Football

-This series of three exercises focuses on foot speed and hip flexibility.
+This series of three agility ladder workout routines focus on foot speed and hip flexibility.
 Perform each one for 60 seconds for a total of four rounds.